dimka9910/digital-design-documents/README.md

 > **DELETE**`/documents/{id}`

-- deletes catalogue by id if user has READWRITE access rights.
+- deletes document by id if user has READWRITE access rights.

 ---